 The present results are comparable to many works in the past.
 Kromann et al. (2017) conducted a study to evaluate a fertilizer approach's potential role in increasing Zn concentrations in Andean potato cultivars through a series of investigations in Ecuador.
 The results confirmed that Andean potato cultivars could be agronomically Zn-biofortified with foliar Zn fertilizers.
 High rates of foliar Zn application reached a 2.51-fold tuber Zn increase over control in the field trials.
 The results also confirmed with those of Phattarakul et al. (2012) reported that foliar Zn application is effective in Zn biofortification of food crops.

-White et al.(2012 also reported from their study that Zn loading in potato through soil-applied Zn, increases Zn concentration in potato tuber up to 3-4 times (30-40 mg Zn kg-1 of dry matter) which is quite higher than most of the commonly known fruit crops.
+White et al.(2012) also reported from their study that Zn loading in potato through soil-applied Zn, increases Zn concentration in potato tuber up to 3-4 times (30-40 mg Zn kg-1 of dry matter) which is quite higher than most of the commonly known fruit crops.
 These findings are in agreement with Mahmud et al. (2021) who reported from their study that soil application of Zn resulted in a significant increase of tuber yield with an increase of Zn concentration in potato tubers.
 Soil-applied Zn is, however, limited depending on soil properties and inherent Zn status in the upper soil layer (Sawicka et al., 2016).
 The efficacy of soil-applied fertilizer largely depends on the soil environment (pH, moisture content, soil organic matter, presence of antagonist nutrients etc.) and the ability of plant to successfully absorb the nutrients.

 Zinc sulphate has been widely used to biofortify crops with Zn (White and Broadley, 2011).
 The various forms of Zn fertilizer and ways of applying them to the potato crop may influence the efficiency of uptake and translocation to tubers differently.
 In our trials we used zinc sulphate fertilizers because it is commonly used and readily available in Bangladesh, with the objective to study fertilizer effects more likely to be taken up and translocated to tubers.
 For practical recommendations on agronomic biofortification of potato with Zn additional studies are needed to define economic optimal compounds, application methods, and rates.